 Natural Selection 2: Combat will include 5 official maps on release with plans to create and include additional maps post-release.

-Our current map list is Nest, Core, Pulse, Sava and Kestrel.
+Our current map list is P33, Core, Pulse, Sava and Kestrel.
 These are maps have varied themes that stretch from a mothership in space to laboratory setting and underground abandoned mining facility.

 How many game modes are there?

 Currently, Natural Selection 2: Combat will ship with its original core game mode which has the simple objective of destroying the other team’s main structure called the Command Station for the Marines, and the Hive for the Aliens.